Getting started

 It can be convenient to sort the threads in a particular way so that threads are grouped together in a logical fashion.
 Superluminal offers ways to globally sort and manually reorder threads.
 Threads can be globally sorted through the sort toolbar button:

-There are four ways to sort threads globally:
+There are five ways to sort threads globally:

 Alternatively, we can reorder threads manually by dragging them.
 First, select the threads to reorder.
-To understand how to multi-select threads, see Selecting threads.
+To understand how to multi-select threads or process groups, see Selecting threads.
 Then, simply drag the threads to their desired position:

 In this example, the streaming thread is woken by a Job Scheduler thread.
 We want to order these threads together.
 After clicking 'order together', the view looks like this:

-The threads will now be removed from the view.
-A button on the toolbar will appear to unhide any threads that you have hidden.
+Once threads are hidden, a button on the toolbar will appear to unhide any threads that you have hidden.
 By clicking on it, the unhide UI will appear:

 Here we can unhide threads by double-clicking on single threads or groups of threads.
 We can also multi-select what threads we want to unhide and then selecting 'unhide':